Void Bastards

-Void Bastards is a science-fiction first-person shooter and roguelike video game developed by Australian studio Blue Manchu and published by Humble Bundle.
+Void Bastards is a science-fiction first-person shooter and roguelike video game developed by Blue Manchu and published by Humble Bundle.
 It was released on May 28, 2019, for Microsoft Windows and Xbox One.
 Ports of the game for Nintendo Switch and PlayStation 4 were released on May 7, 2020.
 The game revolves around surviving in the dangerous Sargasso Nebula by boarding and salvaging materials from spaceships.
 It received generally positive reviews from critics, who praised its comic-book art style, dark humor, and gameplay, but criticized its lackluster story and replay value.

 Plot

 The main character is one of many rehydrated prisoners aboard a stranded personnel vessel, whose AI must rely on its dangerous cargo to obtain fuel for a final jump to its destination.

 Gameplay

 The game revolves around a procedurally generated structure, in which the player enters other ships, fights enemies and salvages materials to repair their own ship.
 If the player dies, they are replaced by another "rehydrated" prisoner.
 When a prisoner dies, the player loses all ammunition, fuel and food, but keeps weapon and gadget upgrades as well as objective progress.
+The game has been described as an immersive sim.